TISUnion/PrimeBackup/docs/maintain/corrupted_blobs.md

 # Handling Corrupted Data Files

-This document describes how to identify problems, temporarily bypass restoration failures, and repair corruption when data object files (blobs) or data chunk files (chunks) in the Prime Backup storage pool become corrupted
+This document describes how to identify problems, temporarily bypass restoration failures, and repair corruption when direct blob files or pack files in the Prime Backup storage pool become corrupted

 ## Background

-Prime Backup persists backup data to the file system in the form of data objects (Blobs).
-There are two storage methods:
+Prime Backup persists backup data to the file system through direct blob files and pack files; blob records have two storage methods:

 - Direct (`direct`): each blob corresponds to an independent file, stored at `pb_files/blobs/{first 2 chars of hash}/{full hash}`, e.g.: `pb_files/blobs/8b/8b36d71e250e25527f59b8fd9e0f2dce`
-- Chunked (`chunked`): large files are split into multiple data chunks (chunks) via the CDC algorithm, each chunk stored independently at `pb_files/blobs/_chunks/{first 2 chars of hash}/{full hash}`, e.g.: `pb_files/blobs/_chunks/3a/3a7f29c4b5e1d8a0f6c2e9b7d4a1f8c5`
+- Chunked (`chunked`): large files are split into multiple data chunks via the CDC algorithm, and new chunk payloads are stored as pack entries inside pack files under `pb_files/packs/{first 2 chars of pack file name}/{pack file name}`, e.g.: `pb_files/packs/96/962ca655f458e15037faf8e628c092c975ab2e897dfca8e9cf0b94d512e5eebc`

 When these files are corrupted or lost due to disk failures, file system errors, unexpected power loss, or accidental operations, PB will be unable to restore the corresponding files during a restoration (or export), causing the operation to fail